i-Vertix/i-vertix-documentation/monitoring_versioned_docs/version-22.10/installation/setup-central-poller/network-configuration.md

 ---

-Get back to the main NTUI menu
+Get back to the main NMTUI menu

 1. Select **Set a system hostname** to configure the system hostname then select **OK**
 2. Select **Quit** to quit the **NMTUI** menu and get back to the **i-Vertix menu**